Take It All Back

 "Take It All Back" is a song written and recorded by American folk band Judah & the Lion, released as a single from their second studio album Folk Hop N' Roll.
 It was released by the band's label, Cletus the Van Records.

 Music video

 The first music video for the song was released on July 28, 2016.
 A second music video was uploaded on the band's VEVO channel on January 17, 2017.

-Reception

 Chart performance

 "Take It All Back" was the band's first entry on the Alternative Songs chart in the United States, reaching number one.